Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec:emi}, we review the E-models of the $\alpha$-attractors.
-In Sec.~\ref{sec:bp}, we derive the profiles of the I-balls.
+The rest of the paper is organized as follows.
+In Sec.~\ref{sec:emi}, we review the E-models of the $\alpha$-attractors and discuss their observables.
+In Sec.~\ref{sec:bp}, we analytically derive the I-ball solution in the E-models.
 In Sec.~\ref{sec:dr}, we examine the growth of the instability band for small $\alpha$ in E-models.
 In Sec.~\ref{sec:nu}, we present the results of lattice simulations of I-ball formation in E-models.
 In Sec.~\ref{sec:cosmo}, we discuss the effect of I-ball formation on the cosmology.
 Sec.~\ref{sec:conc} is devoted to the conclusions.